voxel51/fiftyone/docs/source/integrations/cvat.rst

 .. note::

-    When uploading existing labels to CVAT, their label IDs in FiftyOne are uploaded as attriutes.
+    When uploading existing labels to CVAT, their label IDs in FiftyOne are uploaded as attributes.
 This information is used to keep track of modifications to existing labels in your FiftyOne datasets.
 Changing or deleting these ID attributes will result in labels being overwritten rather than merged when loading annotations back into FiftyOne.